spacecatpixel/lokidocs/docs/Lokinet/Guides/lokinet-windows-guide.md

 #### 2. Download the latest Lokinet Windows Installer

-You can find the latest release of Lokinet on our Github [here.](https://github.com/loki-project/loki-network/releases)
+Head to [lokinet.org](https://lokinet.org/), download the latest Windows Lokinet.

 #### 3. Run the installer

-Run Lokinet-win32.exe installe and allow permission as prompted.
+Run Lokinet-win32.exe installer and allow permission as prompted.
 Please make note to set an exclusion or turn off Windows Defender/ Antivirus for this step.

 ![lokinet-launcher-install](../../assets/Lokinet_launcher_install1.PNG)